BlissDNS/.github/profile/README.md

 Easy, we have support for encrypted DNS with DNS-over-HTTPS, DNS-over-TLS, and DNS-over-QUIC.
 We of course support sending traffic directly to our IP so you can set your router or any device to use us for DNS if it does not support using encryption directly. <br>
 We also support Android's Private DNS feature with the same URL below! <br><br>
 DoH/DoT/DoQ domain: us1.blissdns.net <br><br>
-If you use Ad Guard Home and want to use us as your upstream DNS servers, you can do so with the following as your upstream DNS! <br><br>
+If you use AdGuard Home and want to use us as your upstream DNS servers, you can do so with the following as your upstream DNS! <br><br>
 tls://us1.blissdns.net <br>
 https://us1.blissdns.net/dns-query <br>
 quic://us1.blissdns.net <br><br>